 Find a lake, river, pond or stream

 Kids love to play near water.
-With age-appropriate supervision, your child can wander about and get exercise with friends near a body of water.
+With age-appropriate supervision, your child can wander about and get exercise with friends near a body of water at a local park.
 They often enjoy building boats or seeing what floats or spotting fish and turtles.
+My kids love to catch tadpoles (top photo).

 Examples of outdoor play